evanwill/refine-with-grel/content/functions/1-functions.md

 The *arguments*{:.term} in a function could be a variable, a string (wrapped in quotes `"example"` or `'example'`), a regex (wrapped in forward slash `/regex/`), another function, or nothing at all.

-Multiple functions can be strung together or nested to carry out complex operations.
+Multiple functions can be nested in the arguments or strung together with dot notation to carry out complex operations.

 {% include alert.html text="**Readability:** Generally, dot notation can make reading a series of functions applied in sequence easier.
 White space is ignored in expressions, so use space to make your functions easier to read." color="warning" %}

 ## Examples

+These examples demonstrate writing functions with parentheses vs. dot notation.

 Count the number of characters in the cell: